Lightroom Classic Catalogs: A Quick Introduction

 On the other hand, photographers may choose to utilize multiple catalogs for precise control over a limited number of images.
 Many photographers prefer to keep their images separated by storing each shoot in a catalog of its own in order to “partition” their work and keep the separate catalogs as differentiated workspaces.

-If you’re going to be showing your images in a studio, it’s important to that this approach can provide for confidentiality as well as flexibility for clients.
+If you’re going to be showing your images in a studio, it’s important to remember that this approach can provide for confidentiality as well as flexibility for clients.
 I work on a number of jobs where I send a catalog off for further work, and the individual catalog approach is essential for this type of confidentiality.

 It’s not surprising that nearly every photographer utilizes a different approach toward managing their images and managing catalogs.
 We all have different needs dictated by the needs of our clients or our own personal image making goals.